DmitrySychev/CRM_Study/README.md

  Video Demo - https://youtu.be/1Q_95evLhZ0

-*For best experience please use the demo on a desktop*
+*For best experience please visit the site on a desktop*

 ---------------------------------------